Let’s be real – The Mandalorian is a true worldwide phenomenon, and most claim that it single-handedly saved 2020.

 Save this post for later on Pinterest:

-Note: For the best resource on all things behind-the-scenes Mando, we highly suggest you watch the Disney+ eight-episode documentary series that was released earlier this year.
-Click here for more info on “Disney Gallery: The Mandalorian.”
+Note: For the best resource on all things behind-the-scenes Mando, we highly suggest you watch the Disney+ documentary series (“Disney Gallery: The Mandalorian, The Making of Season 1”) that was released in early 2020.
+The second season of this series was released on Christmas Day (talk about perfection), which we’ve recapped further down this article!

 Where was The Mandalorian Filmed?
 A General Overview